Guide to Work, Study, Travel and Living Abroad

 You Cannot Speak Internet?
 Outsource!

-I dabble in photography, as well as writing.
-And although I have a few photos for sale on stock photography websites, I do not generally have the time or Photoshop expertise to submit photos on a regular basis.
+I dabble in photography as well as writing.
+And although I have a few photos for sale on stock photography websites, I only occasionally have the time or Photoshop expertise to submit photos regularly.
 So what do I do?
 I outsource!

 Inspired by The 4-Hour Workweek, I send my virtual assistant photos, and she post-processes them and uploads them to my stock websites.
-As such I do what I do best—take interesting photographs.
-She takes care of the rest (which would take me too long to do on my own), and I enjoy a passive stream of income from the sale of my photos as a result.
+As such, I do what I do best — take interesting photographs.
+She takes care of the rest (which would take me too long to do on my own), and I consequently enjoy a passive stream of income from the sale of my photos.

-If the Internet is a foreign and scary entity for you, you may not have to jump in with both feet and learn to speak in Internet codes to be a successful online freelancer.
-Identify your strengths and capitalize on those, while you outsource the rest to somebody else who can do the job in a fraction of the time—and ultimately, a fraction of the cost.
+If the web is a foreign and scary entity for you, you may not have to jump in with both feet and learn to speak in internet codes to be a successful online freelancer.
+Identify your strengths and capitalize on those while you outsource the rest to somebody else who can do the job in a fraction of the time — ultimately, a fraction of the cost.

 With an internet connection, I can freelance from anywhere in the world.
 Photo by Nora Dunn.